tamucc-comp-bio/classroom_repo_2025/lectures/lecture06new.md

 </p>
 </details>

-<details><summary>Optional Housekeeping for Windows Only, Clone CSB Dir Into Your Windows Home Dir</summary>
+<details><summary>Optional Housekeeping for Windows Only, Clone CSB Dir Into Your Windows Directory System</summary>

 _If you already did this when following the instructions to prep your computer at the top of this doc, then you do not have to do this again._